-The prison was inspected last during November 2015, the full report can be read at the Ministry of Justice web site, just follow the links below.
-In their report the inspectors said:
+The prison was inspected last during April/May 2019, the full report can be read at the Ministry of Justice web site, just follow the links below.
+In their report the inspectors said

 To read the full reports from the inspectors, follow the links below

 - HMP Elmley, Report on an unannounced inspection of HMP Elmley (23-24 April, 29 April – 3 May 2019)

 - HMP Elmley (PDF, 1.90 MB), Report on an announced inspection of HMP Elmley (19-20 October, 16-20 November 2015)

 - HMP Elmley, Report on an unannounced inspection of HMP Elmley (2 – 13 July 2014)

 - HMP Elmley, Announced inspection of HMP Elmley (19 – 23 March 2012)

 - HMP/YOI Elmley, Unannounced short follow-up inspection of HMP/YOI Elmley (28-30 April 2009)

 - HMP/YOI Elmley, Announced inspection of HMP/YOI Elmley (11-15 December 2006)